 top of page

-A commanding Floor General, a lockdown defender, and a confident shot maker, Mike Strickland has been steadily carving out his spot as one of North Carolina's most intriguing rising true point guards.
-From torching up teams in the AAU circuits to dropping big-time statements in showcase events, Strickland is proving he belongs in every conversation.
+Mike Strickland, North Carolina's under-the-radar true point guard, is making his name known.
+A commanding floor general, a lockdown defender, and a confident shot maker, Mike Strickland has been steadily carving out his spot as one of North Carolina's most intriguing rising true point guards.
+From torching teams in the AAU circuits to dropping big-time statements in showcase events, Strickland is proving he belongs in every conversation.

 I had the pleasure of sitting down with Mike to talk about his journey and what his future holds.

-“8th Grade, I knew I could get serious with the game,” he said.
+“In 8th grade, I knew I could get serious with the game,” he said.

-“9th grade year, I scored 37 in an AAU game, and that was my moment.
+“In 9th grade, I scored 37 in an AAU game, and that was my moment.
 I knew this was my sport.”

 “My family.
 They’ve been pushing me to be the person I am today; I wouldn't be in the position I am now without them; that's my biggest why,” he said.

-I asked Mike if there was any groundwork laid in his family with the sport of Basketball that he's been able to build off of, and his answer was prominent.
+I asked Mike if there was any groundwork laid in his family with the sport of basketball that he's been able to build off of, and his answer was prominent.

-“I have a big athletic background in the family with football and others, but I’m really the first to go big in Basketball.”
+“I have a big athletic background in the family with football and others, but I’m really the first to go big in basketball.”

 “Winning that ring, going back-to-back in that state championship as a team goal, but I also want to average 8 assists per game as a personal goal, and be able to get some more college recruits to turn their heads this year.”

-I wanted to know what Mike’s plans are for college, and if there is a dream scenario for him.
+I wanted to know what Mike’s plans are for college and if there is a dream scenario for him.
 His answer was straightforward.

-“Right now I’m talking to a few schools, but at this point I’m weighing out all options.”
+“Right now I’m talking to a few schools, but at this point, I’m weighing out all options.”

-"My Dream school is Villanova, they produce a lot of great small guards.”
+“My dream school is Villanova; they produce a lot of great small guards.”

 “My goal is to go pro, no question.
 But I know it’s not just gonna happen overnight.
 I’m locked in on putting in the work every day, proving myself step by step first at this level, then in college, then chasing that pro dream.”